flawsv/apb/README.md

 ### ***There is a downside to using this and that is the fact that, at least for now, designer kiosks (wardrobe, persona, etc) in Social do NOT work with this installed as they will load infinitely and softlock the game!
 This is intended for gameplay ONLY (missions/fight club), at least for now.***

 The file also does other things such as disable texture streaming for a free FPS boost on almost any machine and several other misc back-end value adjustments to improve performance.
 This file does NOT affect the game visually and you will not see ANY visual difference so it can be used with any graphics including vanilla.

-Please keep in mind that this file is EXPERIMENTAL as we are still testing it and while it does seem to work well for 95%+ of users so far, we may introduce adjustments or improvements in the future.

 This file includes "Smooth Frame Rate" being set to 128fps in case you ever need to toggle it while in-game, to prevent character sliding.